How to Recover Banned/Disabled Instagram Account [SOLVED]

 If you’re not posting inappropriate content (adult/offensive material) and believe your account meets the community guidelines as stipulated by Instagram, then Instagram might have decided to delete your account for spamming.

-This is an occurrence where you’ve just created a new account and you’ve immediately started aggressively liking, following, sending DMs, commenting or even unfollowing users soon after following them.
+This is an occurrence where you’ve just created a new account and in an attempt to get free Instagram followers, you’ve immediately started aggressively liking, following, sending DMs, commenting or even unfollowing users soon after following them.

 I’ve always insisted both here and to my clients that if you’ve just created your account or your account has been dormant for a while, you should always warm up your accounts gradually before finally going hard.
 Here’s an article explaining how to warm up your account.